dkazanc/NoStripesNet/network/README.md

     - The size of batches to load data in.
 Default is `16`.
   - `--verbose`, `-v`
     - Print out some extra information when running.
-  - `--window-width`, `-w`
-    - Width of windows to split sinograms into.
-Only used if `mode = window`.
-    - This is left over from an old version of the project, and is not really used anymore.

 ### Training